surftrips.co

 Frequently asked

-Faja da Areia is a reef break suited for intermediate to advanced surfers.
+Faja da Areia is a reef bottom, powerful right-hand rock point, long walls, tide and swell dependent, break suited for intermediate through advanced surfers.

 Faja da Areia